The edible city: Singapore’s urban and island foragers find food in the wild

 Another urban forager, Mr Esmonde Luo, 36, said more diverse groups are beginning to approach him for his $80-a-pop tours, including chefs, students and office workers.

-More visibly, Chef De Partie at Bottega di Carna, Ian Tan, 27, bagged the World Young Chef award in 2023 with a garnish of foraged ginger flowers and wild pepper leaves — the former providing a “gentle tartness” that could not be bought in stores, he said.
+More visibly, chef de partie at Italian eatery Bottega di Carna Ian Tan, 27, bagged the World Young Chef award in 2023 with a garnish of foraged ginger flowers and wild pepper leaves – the former providing a “gentle tartness” that could not be bought in stores, he said.

-The work of a forager is often solitary - by design, Mr Yeo and Mr Luo say, after upwards of 10 years in the scene without ever crossing paths.
-Still, both guides say the sudden tide of interest stem from a concern with food security.
+Mr Yeo and Mr Luo say the work of a forager is, by design, often solitary.
+The pair have gone upwards of ten years in the scene without ever crossing paths – still, both guides say the sudden tide of interest stems from a concern with food security.

 The pandemic exposed the fragility of the supply chain, said Mr Luo, “freaking people out” and driving a turn towards the local bounty.